joehinkle11/SolarWebSockets/Readme.markdown

 ## Overview

-I'm made a full websocket client and server plugin for Solar2d.
+I've made a full websocket client and server plugin for Solar2d.

 ## Support